jdanks420/labwc-minimal-dark/README.md

 alt + p           screenshot into swappy alt + z           maximize window with gaps
 ```
+#### installation

+    this is very easy simply click the green code button
+    and download as a zip. extract it and paste the contents into ~/.config.

+    then run this command:

+    chmod +x ~/.config/scripts/*

 # you will need these things:
 ```
 yay -S labwc rofi waybar yazi nemo helix ghostty firefox slurp grim swappy nemo swww nwg-look materia-gtk-theme clarity-icon-theme mpg123 openbox-themes dunst xfce-polkit